By Deborah Goonan, Independent American Communities

 There’s generally little agreement among owners and residents as to how much money should be collected and how it should be spent.
 It is why common interest development does not work as originally intended.

-Rules, regulations and property values
+HOA rules, regulations and property values

 Most rules and regulations in Association-Governed Communities are created by real estate developers long before the first sale, without consulting future consumers.
 Uniform or specific aesthetic standards and restrictions upon use of private property may benefit developers and co-investors who create and profit from building common interest communities.